Which city is cheaper, Oslo or Amsterdam?

 Let's take a look at the differences and similarities between Oslo and Amsterdam.
 Then, you can decide for yourself which place is better for your next trip.

-Plenty of people visit the sights and museums in both Amsterdam and Oslo.
+Plenty of people visit the superb sights and museums in both Amsterdam and Oslo.

 You'll find a good number of museums and monuments packed into Oslo.
 Famous sights around town include the Akershus Fortress, the Folk Museum of Norway, and the Munch Museum.

-If you're looking for night time activities Oslo has a few options to choose from.
+With a handful of venues, visitors can find a fairly lively vibe in Oslo.
 The city's high alcohol prices mean that many locals enjoy their drinks at home during pre-parties before heading out on the town.
 The atmosphere is usually laid-back and chill, with a diversity of entertainment venues that you can choose between.

-Oslo has some good spots for those that want to go shopping.
+If you're looking to go shopping, Oslo has some nice offerings.
 The shopping that is available includes shopping malls and local boutique shops.

 Oslo is an amazing family-friendly city to visit.
 The city goes out of its way to integrate kid-friendly activities into everyday life.
 From playgrounds and parks to interactive museums and nearby amusement parks, this city is among the most kid-friendly around.